Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageBlob.md

 ### -Context
 Specifies the Azure storage context.
-You can use the New-AzureStorageContext cmdlet to create it.
+You can use the New-AzStorageContext cmdlet to create it.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.IStorageContext